ivboh/most_affordable_destinations_data_scientist/README.md

 ---
 # Data quality
 ### Data consistency
-- The mean salaries was obtained in three ways: i) and iii) are more consistent. ii) has the most samples and iii) has one number for each city.
+- The average salaries was obtained in three ways: i) and iii) are more consistent. ii) has the most samples and iii) has one number for each city.
 The final statistical testing used samples from i)
   1. taking the mean of salary posted on the web page for a single job on indeed.com
   2. taking the mean of metadata of salary in refined search results on indeed.com
   3. taking the number from glassdoor.com

 - The cost of living index from areavibes.com is calcuated using reliable methodology and is comparible with nerdwallet.com

 ### Number of samples
 - The number of pooled samples in and out of Texas are good (>30)